polomsca/ml-matrix-game/README.md

 # One-shot games

-Experiment criteria:
+This is a compilation of data from several behavioral economics experiments where people play games, like the [Prisoner's dilemma](https://en.wikipedia.org/wiki/Prisoner's_dilemma), and were paid based on how well they did.

+To contribute to this database, you can submit any experiment with games that are:

-- One-shot games (not repeated, no "second-mover")
+1. One-shot (not repeated, no "second-mover")

-- Matrix form games (also bimatrix, normal, strategic, but not extensive)
+2. Matrix form (also bimatrix, normal, strategic, but not extensive)

+This is also a collection of [machine learning](https://en.wikipedia.org/wiki/Machine_learning) models that attempt to predict how people make decisions in these games.

+To contribute to this collection, you can submit any relevant models or papers.

 ## ML models based on